Fears rise of a second landslide and disease outbreak at site of Papua New Guinea disaster

 The Papua New Guinea government on Sunday officially asked the United Nations for additional help and to coordinate contributions from individual nations.

-An Australian disaster response team was scheduled to arrive Tuesday in Papua New Guinea, which is Australia’s nearest neighbor.
-It will include a geohazard assessment team and drones to help map the site.
+An Australian disaster response team arrived Tuesday in Papua New Guinea, which is Australia’s nearest neighbor.
+The team includes a geohazard assessment team and drones to help map the site.

 “Their role will be particularly helping perform geotechnical surveillance to establish the level of the landslip, the instability of the land there, obviously doing some work around identifying where bodies are,” said Murray Watt, Australia’s minister for emergency management.

-Australia’s minister for the Pacific, Pat Conroy, said the government would also provide long-term logistical support for clearing debris, recovering bodies and supporting displaced people.
+The Australian government has offered long-term logistical support for clearing debris, recovering bodies and supporting displaced people.
 The government announced an initial aid package of 2.5 million Australian dollars ($1.7 million).

-“This is an incredibly inaccessible part of Papua New Guinea and it’s a really challenging process for everyone involved,” Conroy said.

 Earth-moving equipment used by Papua New Guinea’s military was expected to arrive soon, after traveling from the city of Lae, 400 kilometers (250 miles) to the east, said Justine McMahon, country director of for humanitarian agency CARE International.